gviga/NAM-NeuralAdjointMaps/README.md

 # NAM-NeuralAdjointMaps
-Official Repository for " NAM: Neual Adjoint Maps for refine shape correspondence".
+Official Repository for " NAM: Neural Adjoint Maps for refining shape correspondences" from Giulio Viganò, Maks Ovsjanikov and Simone Melzi.